brightzheng100/kubernetes-the-hard-way-on-docker/docs/04-bootstrap-control-plane.md

 kubernetesVersion: stable
 controlPlaneEndpoint: "k8s-lb0:6443"  # pointing to lb
 networking:
-  podSubnet: "10.32.0.0/12"           # weavenet default CIDR as I'm going to use it
+  podSubnet: "10.32.0.0/12"           # the CIDR the CNI may prefer, here is weavenet
 apiServer:
-  certSANs:                           # extra SANs as we're going to access cluster from laptop
+  certSANs:                           # extra SANs as we eventually will access the cluster from laptop
   - "localhost"
   - "127.0.0.1"
 ---